Go to navigation

 Resident and leaseholder involvement

-everything we do to ensure our services continuously improve and meet your needs.
-You
+customers in everything we do to ensure our services continuously improve and meet your needs.

-can get involved with the council in many different ways to help us
+You can get involved with the council in many different ways to

-improve the services you receive and the area you live: from
+help us improve the services you receive and the area you live,

 service plans, targets and strategies for the future.

-Local Offers using the feedback you provided to us to tailor our
+range of Local Offers using the feedback you provided to tailor our

 services to your requirements.